agenteo/agenteo.github.com/source/_drafts/tricks-learned-releasing-semantic-versioning-libraries.md

 We istanciate a `Term` class with the response data and will return a `Term` object to our clients rather then an arbitrary JSON hash we don't control.

-Use [circuit breaker](http://martinfowler.com/bliki/CircuitBreaker.html) to manage API availability and return a fallback object when needed.
+[Circuit breaker](http://martinfowler.com/bliki/CircuitBreaker.html) is a pattern *"to detect failures and encapsulates logic of preventing a failure to reoccur constantly (during maintenance, temporary external system failure or unexpected system difficulties)"*.
+Have the library use it to manage API availability and return a fallback object when needed.

 {% highlight ruby %}
+# library_facade.rb
 def term(id)
   if circuit_breaker.open?
     LibraryNamespace::FallbackTerm.new